 New York magazine was founded a few years earlier by Milton Glaser and Clay Felker.
 It was the progenitor for the urban lifestyle magazines now found the world over.
 The magazine’s short but illuminating beer piece can be read here.
 It was titled, a little grandly but no doubt with New York irony, The Underground Gourmet’s 1971 Beer Olympics.

-Quite astonishingly – it’s 45 years ago – Milton Glaser is still active in graphic design including for publishing, at 87.
-He invented the I Love New York logo in 1977.
-That guy.
-Just the other day the New York Times interviewed him, here.
-I wonder if he still likes beer.
-He must, I think, for one thing, he designed the logo for Steve Hindy’s and Garrett Oliver’s Brooklyn Brewery.
-That’s a nice transition, from the old beer world to the new.
+Quite surprisingly – it’s 45 years ago – Milton Glaser is still active in graphic design, at 87.
+Its as he who invented the famous “I Love New York” slogan and logo in 1977.
+Just the other day the New York Times interviewed him, see here.
+I wonder if Mr. Glaser still likes beer.
+He must, I think, as for one thing he designed the well-known logo for New York’s Brooklyn Brewery, a craft brewing pioneer.

 Note re images: The image of Times Square in 1977 was sourced at Wikipedia here and is by Derzsi Elekes Andor (Own work) [CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons.
-The image of I Love New York was sourced in the New York Times article of two days ago on Milton Glaser, linked above.
 The image of the Brooklyn Lager bottle is from Brooklyn Brewery’s website.The image of the Old Bohemian Bock can is from this breweriana website.
-All are believed available for educational and historical purposes.
+All intellectual property therein belongs solely to the lawful owner, as applicable.
+Images used for educational and historical purposes.
 All feedback welcomed.